Fee Status Classification

 The Education (Fees and Awards) (England) Regulations 2007 govern the definition of 'home' (UK/EU) and 'overseas' students for the purpose of fees.
 These regulations enable individual institutions to classify the fee status of students.
 The onus is on individual students to satisfy the institution that they meet the criteria to be classified as home status for the purpose of fees.

-Places for Home fee students are limited, consequently we are required to establish fee status prior to making a decision on your application.
-Assessments are based on the information and facts that you provide at the time of your initial application to the school.
+Assessments are based on the information and facts that you provide at the time of your initial application to the University.

 Only certain categories of students will be charged home fee.
 You should always consult UKCISA for the most up to date information.
 A summary is given below.